PeapGit/Sh0vel/README.md

 - Step 7: Click the extension icon.
 If done correctly, your bookmarklet will run!

 # Credits:
-Writable for helping me open SWAs as a normal tab
+- Writable for helping me open SWAs as a normal tab.
-Me for the finding the original API access exploit Peap for writing this github page.
+- Zelgol1234 for the finding the original API access exploit
+- Peap (Is not in whelement by the way) for writing this github page.
-The rest of whelement: mental support while I struggled with random things
+- The rest of whelement: mental support while I struggled with random things.

 # Explanation: